revodavid/OpenAI-Lab-UCB/docs/20-Completions.md

 1. Deployments: `text-davinci-003`
 2. Examples: `Load an example` (do not change this option yet)

+ Confirm the following settings in the Parameters panel on the right, and adjust if necessary:

+* Temperature: 1
+* Max Length (tokens): 1000

 ## Basic Prompting

-In the prompt box (where you see the text "Start typing here"), you can enter any text you like, and then use one of your deployed models to generate a completion.
+In the prompt box (where you see the text "Start typing here" or other default text), you can enter any text you like, and then use one of your deployed models to generate a completion.
 Let's try a few examples.

 Enter the following in the prompt box:

     I climbed the apple tree and picked an

-Now click the "Generate" button below the prompt box.
+Now click the "Generate" or "Submit" button below the prompt box.

 The generated completion will appear in green in the prompt box, following the prompt you entered.
 The prompt box probably now contains: "I climbed the apple tree and picked an apple".

 ## Useful prompts

 Clear the contents of the prompt box.
 (Control-A and then Delete should do the trick, or you can reload the page in your browser.)
 Repeat this process every time you want to enter a new prompt.

-By default, the Completions Playground limits the length of completions to 100 tokens (about 75 words).
-To allow for longer completions, change the "Max tokens" option in the right column from 100 to 1000.

 Now, try a few other prompts and observe the response.
 Here are some examples to try, but get creative with your own prompts and see what happens!